Chapter 14 : 13- Wand Weaknesses

 “Why is Dawlish being taken to have his memory modified?”
 Naomi asked as she ran up to Harry.

 “He’s not having it modified.”
-Harry explained as the two left the Department towards the lifts.
+Harry explained and the two left the Department towards the lifts.
 “He’s having his memory locked.
-It means if anyone but someone he trusts asks him about the Auror Department, he’ll forget about everything he knows about the Department.
-It stops people like the Death Eaters from getting information from him through means of torture or Legillimency.”
+It means if anyone but someone he trusts asks him about the Auror Office or the work he’s done with it, he’ll forget about everything he knows about the Department.
+It stops people like the Death Eaters from getting information from him through means of torture or Legilimency.”

 They entered the lift and as the doors closed Naomi asked “So, where exactly are we going?”

 “Firstly, Diagon Alley.”
 Harry said drawing from the inside of his robes, the two wands that had been taken from Bailey and Nolan and handed them to Naomi to examine.
 “The Wand Identifier couldn’t tell who made Nolan’s wand and Bailey’s wand is different to the one he had when he met Selwyn.
 And then...”
 Harry continued, replacing the wands back into his pocket and drawing out the small blue orb he had taken from Nolan at the match and showing it to Naomi.
 “I want to know what this is.
-Nolan seemed shocked when I showed it to him and when I read Bailey’s mind, he said that maybe Nolan’s wasn’t working so that could imply they all might be using them.”
+Nolan seemed shocked when I showed it to him and when I read Bailey’s mind, he said that maybe Nolan’s escape failed because his wasn’t working so it’s a lead on how they were able to Disapparate within the grounds and it implies that they all might be using them.”

-“The Erumpent Horn that didn’t go off was a fake but the Death Eaters still had one that worked so I’m wandering weather they bought the horns from a dodgy dealer and if anyone knows where to find a dodgy dealer, it’s Dung.”
+“The Erumpent Horn that didn’t go off was a fake but the Death Eaters still had one that worked so I’m wondering whether they bought the horns from a dodgy dealer and if anyone knows where to find a dodgy dealer, it’s Dung.”

 After a few more minutes walking, they found themselves in front of the small wand shop.
 Although Harry knew that Olivander must do well for himself, the shop always looked neglected with its dusty looking exterior and falling apart lettering which was barely distinguishable now-a-days.

-When they entered, they found Olivander sitting in his chair at the small counter, carving at a new wand.
+When they entered, they found Olivander sitting in his chair at the small counter of the shop, carving at a new wand.
 As the bell on top of the door rang, he looked up slowly but seemed to gain more energy as he saw Harry.

-“Ah, Mr Potter, Miss Pryce.
+“Ah, Mr Potter.
+Miss Pryce.
 How may I help you?”
-As he said this, he stood up and gave both Harry and Naomi a deep, wobbly bow.
+As he said this, he stood up and gave both Harry and Naomi a deep bow.

 “I need you to tell me who made these.”
 And Harry pulled out the two wands of Bailey and Nolan.
 Olivander took them and sat down as he started examining Nolan’s wand, placing Bailey’s on the counter.